 In the parable of the sower, the seed which fell on stony ground, and the seed which fell among thorns did sprout and begin to grow.
-Christ explained that the person represented by the rocky ground, first received the word (seed) with joy, but later the young plant died because it did not put down a root (Matthew 13, Mark 4, Luke 8).
-The person represented by the thorny ground, received the word (seed) “with joy.”
-Only later was it choked out by the thorns (the cares of life, persecution, temptation and trial).
+Christ explained that the person represented by the rocky ground, first “received the word (seed) with joy,” but later the young plant of faith died because it could not become rooted (Matthew 13, Mark 4, Luke 8).
+The person represented by the thorny ground, received the word (seed) “with joy,” but the sprout of faith was choked out by “thorns” (the cares of life, temptations, and the trials of persecution).

 THE AORIST TENSE

 In the English language we have “present tense” (I run.), “past tense” (I ran.), and “future tense” (I will run.)
 In the Greek there is another tense, which we don’t have in the English.
 It is a difficult tense to translate into English.
-A verb written in the aorist tense means that a process, or an action has begun, which, if it continues, will end in a completed action or effect.
+A verb written in the aorist tense indicates an action or a process has begun, which will result in the completed action or effect, IF the action or the process continues.
 Let me give a few examples.

-Ephesians 1:13 “. . . in whom (Christ) also, having believed, you were sealed with the Holy Spirit of promise.”
+Ephesians 1:13 “. . . having believed, you were sealed with the Holy Spirit of promise.”

 In this verse, the word “sealed” is in the Greek aorist tense.
 Roughly translated it means, “you were sealing to be sealed.”
-“You began the sealing process and will be sealed (perfect tense) if you continue the process.”
-It does NOT mean that the sealing process is complete, or was accomplished in a moment.
+“You began the sealing process, and will be sealed (perfect tense) if you continue the process.”
+It does NOT mean that the sealing process is already complete, or was accomplished when the moment you first believed.